History, Mission and Vision Statements

 EMS Program Mission Statement

 The mission of the Department of Emergency Care & Rescue is to provide competent entry-level EMS providers to serve the medical needs of the Intermountain West.
-The program strives to utilize the latest in technology to deliver high quality BLS and ALS programs on the main campus and in the extended campus.
-A continuous quality improvement process is utilized to monitor success of the graduates and guide program development.
+The program strives to utilize the latest in technology to deliver high-quality BLS and ALS programs on the main campus and in the extended campus.
+A continuous quality improvement process is utilized to monitor the success of the graduates and guide program development.

 EMS Program Vision Statement

 The Emergency Care and Rescue Program prepares EMS graduates to perform as health care professionals providing prehospital emergency care under the command of a physician, to sub-acute and acutely ill or injured patients.
-EMT's, Advanced EMT's, and Paramedics have special, well-defined skills and knowledge in prehospital emergency care, are concerned for others, and place complete attention to all assigned tasks in order to promote the well being of others.
+EMT's, Advanced EMT's, and Paramedics have special, well-defined skills and knowledge in prehospital emergency care, are concerned for others, and place complete attention to all assigned tasks in order to promote the well-being of others.